Temple Food II: Zohsui (Japanese rice soup)

 Zohsui, Japanese rice soup

-• 1 cup of short-grain Japonica rice
+• 1 cup of Japonica type rice (see Looking at different types of rice

 • 7 cups of dashi soup stock, or chicken stock (you can use cubes or granules for either)